netlify/angular-runtime/README.md

 in our docs.

 ## CLI Usage

+### Plugin Side Effects

+This plugin will make direct changes to your project source when run via the CLI:

+1. It will modify your angular.json to add a `serverless` project configuration.
+2. It will add `serverless.ts` and `tsconfig.serverless.json` files.

+It is up to you whether to commit these changes to your project.
+If the plugin makes updates to these files or configurations, it will overwrite what you'd previously committed, and you can commit the new updates.
+Otherwise, you can stash and ignore them.

+### Workflow

 If you'd like to build and deploy your project using the [Netlify CLI](https://docs.netlify.com/cli/get-started/), we recommend this